iz2bhp/MD380-Codeplug-Maker/README.md

 # MD380-Codeplug-Maker
 Software to make self codeplug to MD380 radio

-This software works under Linux OS and use Python interpreter.
+This software works under Linux OS and Python 2.7 interpreter.

-How to install and run the software:
+To install and run the software:

-1) Open your terminal and type "git pull http://github.com/fabriblu/MD380-Codeplug-Maker into your /home directory
+1) Open your terminal and type "git pull http://github.com/fabriblu/MD380-Codeplug-Maker" into your /home directory

-2) type "sudo apt-get install curl jq"
+2) Type "sudo apt-get install curl jq"

-3) then go to installation directory and type "sudo chmod +x rdt2csv json2csv"
+3) Go to installation directory and type "sudo chmod +x rdt2csv json2csv"

-4) put your codeplug file .rdt into the installation directory and type: "./json2csv -h" and follow the instruction.
+4) Put your codeplug file .rdt into the installation directory and type: "./json2csv -h"
+5) Follow the instruction of help file.

-Your codeplug file will be saved as .old file but it is reccomended to store a copy into a new file name.
+Your codeplug file will be saved as .old file but it is strong reccomended to store a copy into a new filename.

-First of all to avoid error you have to run json2csv with '-w' parameters to format a new codeplug.
-In this operation all
+First of all, to avoid error, you have to run json2csv with '-w' parameters to format the new codeplug.

-previous data will be lost, an so it is reccomended to store a backup of your codeplug.
+In this operation all previous data will be lost, an so it is reccomended to store a backup of your codeplug.

-Keep in mind that the first Tg will be stored into slot1 and the others will stored on slot2.
+Keep in mind that in the command line the first Tg's parameter will be stored into slot1 and the others will be stored on slot2.
+This is true for all channels stored.

-Moreover you know the capacity of Channel memory of MD380 Radio's is limited to 1000 channels.

-So if you intend to store all your national repeaters you have to check that the number of all repeaters times the number of wanted talkgroups
+Moreover, the total ammoung of Channels memory of MD380 Radio's is limited to 1000 channels, thenfore if you intend to store all your national repeaters you have to calculate the product between the number of all repeaters and the number of wanted talkgroups.

-is lower than 1000.
-For example in italy there are 200 repeaters and so the mximum number of talkgroups to store will be 5 for each repeaters.
+This product shoud be lower than 1000.
+For example in italy there are about 200 repeaters thenfore the maximum number of talkgroups will be 5 for each repeaters.

-To know the total ammong of repeater try to format the codeplug with one talkgroup with the following command:
+To know the total ammong of repeater try to save the codeplug with only one talkgroup with the following command:

 Example: "./json2csv <name_of_your_codeplug.rdt> -w -i 222"
+-w ___is to format a new rdt codplug
+-i ___is for specify the initial callsign of repeaters station, in this case all italian repeaters 222 __is for specify the talkgroup needed

-This will find all italian repeaters "-i" option and store it into memory channell.
+All italian repeaters "-i" option will stored into memory channell.

-A inline message show how many repeaters has benn found and so you have to calculate how many talkgroups you can store inside the radio.
+An inline message will show you how many repeaters has benn found and so you have to calculate how many talkgroups you can store inside the radio.

-In the case of example the total repeaters is about 198 and so we can store maximum 5 talkgroups for each.
+In the specific case the total repeaters is about 198 and so we can store maximum 5 talkgroups for each.

 The next command will be then:

 "./json2csv <name_of_your_codeplug.rdt> -w -i 222 9 222001 222002 22221"

-It will be intresrting to have your home repeaters as first in the list and zone and with more talkgroups then others repeaters.
+It will be intresrting to have your close repeater as first in the list and zone and with more talkgroups then others repeaters.

-For doing that you have to type the command as the following:
+For doing that you have to type the command as the follow:

 Suppose your home repeater name is "IR2UBG" and we whish to have all 16 talkgroups stored into the radio channels deal.